What are the relevant government entities relating to immigration in your jurisdiction?

 The timeline for securing a work permit depends on the category of work permit and the associated process and procedure designated for the occupation and the foreign national.
 The table below represents the time it generally takes the government to render a decision following the submission on an application.

-Work permit (filed outside of Canada) 4-18 weeks (minimum) Work permit (filed inside Canada) 60 days (minimum) Work permit (International Experience Canada) 14 weeks (minimum) LMIA (high wage) 34 business days (average) LMIA (Global Talent Stream) 10 business days (average) LMIA (Global Talent Stream) 10 business days (average) LMIA (low wage) 31 business days (average) Despite the above average processing times, employers that are striving to attract top skilled talent from outside of Canada can benefit from priority two-week processingtimes under the Global Skills Strategy.
+Work permit (filed outside of Canada) 4-50 weeks (minimum) Work permit (filed inside Canada) 60 days – 165 days (minimum) Work permit (International Experience Canada) 8-14 weeks (minimum) LMIA (high wage) 40 business days (average) LMIA (Global Talent Stream) 13 business days (average) LMIA (low wage) 50 business days (average) Despite the above average processing times, employers that are striving to attract top skilled talent from outside of Canada can benefit from priority two-week processing times under the Global Skills Strategy.
 International Experience Canada applicants, however, are not eligible for this enhanced processing time.

 What are the primary options available for unsponsored work and investment in your jurisdiction?

-The options to work in Canada on a temporary basis without first having a job offer generally fall under the International Mobility Program (IMP) and are very limited.
+The options to work in Canada on a temporary basis without first having a job offer are very limited.
 “Open work permit” options are generally permitted for reasons of public policy and for individuals that are already in Canada on valid temporary status.
 They predominantly include:

 - International students that have graduated from a Canadian designated learning institution.

-- Spouses and common-law partners of skilled workers or international students
+- Spouses and common-law partners of international students

 - Youth participating in special programs